DBL™ Ciprofloxacin Injection for Intravenous Infusion

 If you have any concerns about being given this medicine, ask your doctor or pharmacist.

 Keep this leaflet.
 You may need to read it again.

 What DBL Ciprofloxacin Injection for Intravenous Infusion is used for

 - inhalation of anthrax (post-exposure).

 This medicine belongs to a group of medicines called fluoroquinolones.

 It works by killing many kinds of bacteria which cause infections in the body.

-Ciprofloxacin will not work against infections caused by viruses such as cold and flu.
+DBL Ciprofloxacin Injection for Intravenous Infusion will not work against infections caused by viruses such as cold and flu.